 Commercial Soundproofing for Real Estate Developers

-The Silentium™ System
+The Silentium® System

 Building conversion drives downtown residential markets

 In major cities, it’s been popular for many years to convert old warehouses and commercial buildings into upscale apartments and condominiums.
 These old buildings have long, rich histories and a charm that is highly prized by the occupants.
-But because they were originally built for commercial purposes, almost every building has its own set of problems and challenges to overcome.
+But since they were originally built for commercial purposes, almost every building has its own set of problems and challenges to overcome.

-Condo and apartment dwellers want acoustical privacy
+Condo and apartment dwellers want acoustical privacy.

-Today, acoustical privacy is a prevalent and reasonable expectation for buyers and renters, especially in mid-range and upscale properties where people are paying higher rents, real estate prices, and association fees.
+Today, acoustical privacy is a reasonable expectation for buyers and renters, especially in mid-range and upscale properties where people are paying higher rents, real estate prices, and association fees.
 Prospective renters and buyers are often willing to spend more for better sound isolation and privacy.

 When it comes to soundproofing, most developers and contractors have turned to basically the same solutions for a century.
 To overcome the resonant, conductive properties of wood frame construction, standard soundproofing methods have been deployed to isolate sound.
 These older methods included Poured Gypsum floors and Resilient Channel ceilings.
 These products easily fail, as our developers are quick to point out.

 Common construction practices, whether in use today or 100 years ago, don’t help much with soundproofing.
-All of the common building materials - wood, steel and plaster - are both resonant and excellent conductors.
+All of the common building materials - wood, steel, and plaster - are both resonant and excellent conductors.
 Connect them all together tightly and you’ve got a serious design challenge to overcome.
-Even the new 1/2” standard drywall is “ultralite” and a distinct step backwards in soundproofing.
+Even the new 1/2” standard drywall is “Ultralite” and a distinct step backwards in soundproofing.
 Lastly, no one wants carpet any longer.
 This is the perfect storm for noise transfer.

 Why Poured Gypsum floors and Resilient Channel ceilings fail